Schedule a Meeting

 Simon holds an M.B.A. from University of Michigan in Finance and graduated with a B.A. in Computer Science from UC Berkeley.

-Sagar has an M.S. from the Indian Institute of Technology in Kanpur, and a B.S. in Engineering from Andhra University in Visakhapatnam, India.
-He is a featured industry speaker and frequent industry association contributor.
-He has served on the boards of ISACA SV Chapter as Vice President and as Director.
+Sagar holds a B.S. from Andhra University and an M.S. from Indian Institute of Technology (IIT) Kanpur.
+He is a featured industry speaker and frequent industry association contributor, and has served on the boards of ISACA, Silicon Valley Chapter, as Vice President and Director.

 Chris LaBruna is responsible for leading all aspects of Saama’s Global Sales function.
 He has been leading high performance field organizations for over 20 years.
 Chris is a strategic thinker who delivers consistent growth under all marketplace conditions.
 His customer-focused approach drives high customer satisfaction, along with predictable growth.